 Road traffic crash investigations

-UNHCR has a frame agreement with TRL, an organization conducting traffic crash root cause analysis to identify the causes of traffic crashes and help develop countermeasures.
-Learn more about TRL here.
+UNHCR has a frame agreement with TRL, a wholly-owned subsidiary of the Transport Research Foundation.
+TRL conducts traffic crash root cause analysis to identify the causes of traffic crashes and help develop countermeasures.
+Learn more about TRL.

 For more information on road safety initiatives involving partner organizations and governments please send a message to [email protected].